IBM-Cloud/gp-java-tools/CONTRIBUTING.md

 Do not submit account credentials in bug report forms.

-Use Bluemix support options within the Bluemix web page for customer assistance with Bluemix, including the Globalization Pipeline service itself.
+Use IBM Cloud support options within the IBM Cloud web page for customer assistance with IBM Cloud, including the Globalization Pipeline service itself.

 For general questions about Globalization Pipeline, you may also use the StackOverflow tag [“globalization pipeline”](http://stackoverflow.com/questions/tagged/globalization-pipeline)